Code-Institute-Submissions/NFox13-MS2-Resubmittal/README.md

 ![Logo design](assets/images/colourscheme.jpg)
 # User Stories
 Users:
+- As a user, I would like to find out about recommended walks
-- As a user, I'd like to know what walking facilities are close to my location
+- As a user, I would like to be able to see where the recommended walks are located and how to travel to the location
-- As a user, I'd like to learn more about what walks are available for various abilities
+- As a user, I would like to learn more about what walks are suitable for various abilities
-- As a user, I'd like to know if there are walks available for small children/families App provider:
+- As a user, I would like to know if there are recommended walks suitable for small children/families
+- As a user, I would like to join a walking group and meet people with similar interests

+App provider:
+- As an app provider, I would like to create a walking group
+- As an app provider, I would like to recommend suitable walks monthly and give some information on each walk
+- As an app provider, I would like to provide a service to help people with similar interests come together
-- As an app provider, I'd like to see where the demand is for walking and what services could be offered to the walkers
+- As an app provider, I would like to offer walking attire at a reduced rate to members of the walking group and perhaps add an ecommerce section to the app in the future
+- As an app provider, I would like to promote a healthier lifestyle

 # Testing
 Website has been tested using [GTmetrix](https://gtmetrix.com/) see results below:
 ![Website Speed Test Results](assets/images/gtmetrix1.jpg)